Leaving Your Cat at Home or in a Kennel While You're Away

 If you’re leaving your cat in someone else’s care, let your veterinarian know that you’ll be gone for a while and that you’ll be responsible for the bill if your cat needs medical care while you’re gone.
 Be sure your kitty’s caretaker knows where the vet is and about the arrangement as well.

-Many boarding kennels accept cats, and many veterinary hospitals offer boarding for client's pets.
-If your cat requires special care due to medical problems, consider boarding your cat at the vet's when you travel.
+Many boarding kennels accept cats, and many veterinary hospitals offer to board clients’ pets.
+If your cat requires special care due to medical problems, consider boarding your cat at the vet’s when you travel.
 Good boarding kennels can handle most routine support for cats with special needs, too.
-Consider your cat's overall comfort, the quality of care and attention he'll receive, and how long he'll be boarded.
+Consider your cat’s overall comfort, the quality of care and attention he’ll receive, and how long he’ll be boarding.
 Some cats find the atmosphere of a veterinary facility very stressful, so a boarding kennel that accepts or specializes in cats might be better.

 Ask your family, friends, and veterinarian for good boarding facility recommendations.
 Before you make a reservation, ask for a tour.
 The facilities should be clean and reasonably free of odors.
 Cats should be boarded separately from dogs and should have no physical contact with their neighbors.
 Find out who will handle your cat and who else will have access to him.